Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

 Scholarships for PhD students

 Research scholarships from the French Ministry of High Education and Research are granted to the best students coming out of the first year (Second year Master's in research).
-Beneficiaries must be 30 years or less at the time the scholarship is awarded (1,300 euros per month, for three years).
+Beneficiaries must be 30 years old or less at the time the scholarship is awarded (1,300 euros per month, for three years).
 Exceptionally, outstanding students not eligible for these scholarships can be offered equivalent fellowships by the TSE Program.

 Bachelor's programs first year : applications must be made online on the French national platform Parcoursup.